allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/178-where-will-healthcare-be-in-5-years/blogarticle.md

 ---
-Title: Where will healthcare be in 5 years?
+Title: "Where will healthcare be in 5 years?"
-SeoTitle: Where will healthcare be in 5 years?
+SeoTitle: "Where will healthcare be in 5 years?"
 Author: travis
 Fullname: Travis Good, MD
 Date: 12/15/2015